 If you use oxygen, don't let that put you off.
 I use oxygen too and even forget I am wearing a 'nose hose' most the time.
 I well remember riding my mobility scooter into a board meeting with my 'nose hose' on.
 Not one in that room even batted an eyelid and each fully accepts I have a disability but am still a useful member of the team.
 You will find you will have lots to look forward to if you do volunteer work.
 As well as getting that body moving and making new friends.

 My hobby is photography.
-For that reason I love any month from about April through to November, when the weather is usually good enough to get out and about.
-For rough areas of ground I often rent a scooter called a 'tramper'.
-A go-anywhere machine that I use to ride up mountains, or rough country tracks with my cameras during summer.
-Often I am amazed how good my photos are, as all are taken from either beside the car, or sitting on a mobility scooter.
+For that reason, I love any month from about April through to November, when the weather is usually good enough to get out and about.
+For rough areas of ground, I often rent a scooter called a 'tramper'.
+A go-anywhere machine that I use to ride up mountains or rough country tracks with my cameras during summer.
+Often I am amazed at how good my photos are, as all are taken from either beside the car or sitting on a mobility scooter.
 Some of the places I visit will often find me sitting at the edge of a cliff on my scooter.

 A hobby is more essential for those of us that are limited with COPD than for a healthy person.
 It gets me out into the fresh air.
-Gives me something to look forward to, and makes life worth living.
-As it can you too.
-Why not grab yourself a camera and follow me by taking some wonderful pictures.
+It gives me something to look forward to and makes life worth living.
+It can do the same for you too.
+Why not grab yourself a camera and follow me by taking some wonderful pictures?
 If you get stuck just drop me a note.
 I will be glad to be friends with a fellow photographer.
 To see some of my pictures, visit the link here.